We Are Looking For Interns

-It’s that time of year again: Dime Magazine is looking for interns for the spring session.
+It’s that time of year again: Dime Magazine and our family sites (DimeMag.com, HouseOfHighlights.com and HighSchoolHoop.com) are looking for interns for the fall session.
 For all of you interested in eventually getting into the magazine and online journalism field, check the details after the jump.

 Our interns will be placed in the Editorial departments and the duties will include working closely with editors and the publisher on projects ranging from story research and writing, to implementing marketing programs.
 We’re looking for students — or any other prospective journalists — who are willing to work hard, go the extra mile and most importantly, have the time to dedicate themselves to working with us.
 You are not required to be in New York City or be in the office.
 Work will be done electronically.
 But it will provide the knowledge and experience necessary for learning the magazine business.